 Scouting provides outreach opportunities for your church

 The opening decades of this century have seen a decline in church attendance.
 Everywhere churches are scrambling to get their message out to their congregations and of course, those not there yet.
-However, for those same churches’ youth ministries, Scouting offers an excellent outreach solution.
-Further, any face-to-face encounter remains the most effective means of outreach to those in your community and Scouting can be that doorway.
+However, for those churches’ Scouting could be an important outreach through your youth ministry, but only if you use it that way.

 What is Scouting’s value for outreach?

-Scouting is action-packed and skill-oriented but the Scout units are church-owned and church-administered.
+Youth are drawn to Scouting’s action-packed and skill-oriented adventures, but Scout units are church-owned and church-administered.
 That means you make it what you want it to be and you will have complete authority to direct your program in your best interests.

 Your unit can be uniquely Baptist, Presbyterian, Methodist, Catholic, or whatever faith, but it can also be mixed faith just as long as the stated principles of Duty to God are not violated.
 Imagine the outreach potential of a unit whose sole purpose is to reach unchurched young people in your community.